Hawthorne Bridge: Bicycle counter

 In August 2012, an automated real-time bicycle counter was installed on the bridge, the first such counter to be installed in a U.S. city.
 It was purchased by the non-profit group Cycle Oregon for $20,000 and donated to the city.
 The city paid $5,000 for its installation.
 The millionth rider was counted in July 2013.
-It is currently broken and has not recorded data since 2018.
+The counter was broken in 2018 and has not been repaired; no data has been recorded since.